MichielCreemers/ChessVision/README.md

         <td> NJAAA </td>
     </tr>
 </table>
-Note the very small drop in precision when going from a large to a nano architecture for detecting the piece, but a rather big drop in inference time.
+Note the very small drop in precision when going from a large to a nano architecture for detecting the pieces, but a rather big drop in inference time.

 ## Flask API
 Jens